-You can also refer it to as uncontrolled media as a lot of times you do not control what others are conversing about you on social media.
+You can also refer to it as uncontrolled media as you often don’t control what others are talking about you on social media.
 Influencer marketing is an attempt to control earned media value and make it more lucrative.

-In this article, we will focus on how influencer marketing affects your brand’s EMV and how to calculate the EMV earned from influencers.
+In this article, we will focus on how influencer marketing affects your brand’s EMV and how to calculate the EMV earned from social media influencers.

 The basic concept of earned media is what you earn from your results of owned media and paid media.
 In owned media, it’s a brand posting content about themselves, like their social media posts.
 In paid media, it’s a brand promoting their content, like sponsored posts.
 And, then, earned media is what your social earnings are as a result of your marketing efforts.

 When businesses work with influencers, they amplify their brand’s reach beyond owned media and paid media.
-Influencer marketing helps brands in connecting with social media users by generating more impressions and getting more conversions.
-Here are some of the benefits of influencer collaboration to increase EMV:
+Influencer marketing helps brands connect with social media users by generating more impressions and getting more conversions.
+Here are a few ways influencer collaboration can help you increase earned media value:

-- Change negative sentiments to positive: Influencers can help change the sentiment associated with a brand.
-For example, if there are users who are not happy with your brand, an influencer post can motivate them to trust your brand again and share a positive experience then.
+Change negative sentiments to positive: Influencers can help change the sentiment associated with a brand.
+For example, if some users are not happy with your brand, an influencer post can change their minds and motivate them to trust your brand again.

-- Get more engagement: Influencer posts get many likes, video views, comments, and shares than a brand might get for sharing the same post.
+Get more engagement: Influencer posts get many likes, video views, comments, and shares compared to the level of engagement a brand might get for the same post.
 If you’re hiring influencers that resonate with your brand, you are gaining quality social engagement.

-Some of the reasons above have motivated brands to collaborate with influencers and improve their Earned Media Value.
-Let’s also calculate how to measure the EMV attained from influencer marketing.
+Some of the reasons above have motivated brands to collaborate with social media influencers, and that helped them improve their EMV.
+But how is earned media value calculated?

 In a research that analyzed more than 5.5 million posts and 20 retailers, it was found that retailers spent $172 million in influencer marketing and received $3 billion in EMV.
 Calculating EMV can help you know how fruitful your influencer efforts have been.

-There’s no definite formula specified in books that can tell you how to exactly calculate EMV.
-But, there are ways that can help you determine how you can evaluate your earned media value.
+There’s no definite formula specified in books that can tell you how to exactly calculate earned media value.
+But, there are ways that can help you determine how you can evaluate your EMV.